De L’Europe Amsterdam – Luxurious and centrally located, with great river views.

 One of Amsterdam’s grand dames, De L’Europe sits on its own little peninsula overlooking the Amstel River.
-A historic 19th century hotel with a contemporary makeover, it combines luxurious fabrics, crystal chandeliers, and Dutch Masters reproductions with mod cons such as in-room iPads and Nespresso machines.
+A historic nineteenth-century hotel with a contemporary makeover, it combines luxurious fabrics, crystal chandeliers, and Dutch Masters reproductions with mod cons such as in-room iPads and Nespresso machines.
 Just a few minutes’ walk from Dam Square, the Royal Palace, and the historic canal ring.
 The Michelin-starred in-house restaurant, Bord’eau, is one of the city’s best, with bold flavors, innovative textures, and an amazing wine cellar.
 In warmer months, there are superb river views from the outdoor brasserie terrace.
 Exceptional, personalized service is the icing on the cake.

-De L’Europe Hotel – Location
+De L’Europe Amsterdam – Location

-- How to Get There: Take the train from Schiphol Airport to Centraal Station, then tram (4, 9, 16, 24, 25) to Muntplein stop, across from the hotel (2-minute walk).
+- How to Get There: Take the train from Schiphol Airport to Centraal Station, then tram (4, 9, 16, 24, 25) to Muntplein stop, across from the hotel (150m).

 - Handy to: Allard Pierson Museum, the Royal Palace, Amsterdam Museum.

-De L’Europe Hotel – The Basics
+De L’Europe Amsterdam – The Basics

 - Ages: Guests tend to be couples on a romantic getaway or honeymoon, or business travelers.
 All ages are welcome.

 - View: Premium Deluxe rooms, the Prestige Suite, and the Penthouse Suite have views of the Amstel River.